-Maintaining an archive and records storage facility is a big responsibility.
-Unlike most other warehouses, your inventory is irreplaceable.
-Not only do the documents you store have historical value, they usually have personal importance as well.
+Maintaining an archive and record storage facility is a big responsibility.
+Unlike most other warehouses, the inventory is irreplaceable.
+Not only do the items being stored have informational and/or historical value, they usually have personal importance as well.

-This article will examine the ins and outs of archival storage with a focus on how the right organizational system can make your job easier – and keep your materials safer.
+This article will examine the ins and outs of archival storage with a focus on how the right organization system can make your job easier—and keep materials safer.

 Special Considerations for Archive Storage

-The primary enemies of a successful archival storage facility are the elements – including water, moisture, smoke, fire, and pollution.
-Unusual vibrations also can negatively affect your collection.
-Here is a rundown of the special considerations for your archive and records storage facility.
+The primary enemy of a successful archival storage facility is exposure to the elements – including water, moisture, smoke, fire, and pollution.
+Unusual vibrations can also negatively affect your collection.
+Here is a rundown of special considerations for your archive and records storage facility.

 - Fire and smoke.
-In addition to a sensitive smoke alarm system, your facility should have fire- resistant doors and windows.
-It’s also a good idea to consider fire-resistant construction features as well, such as fire-resistant floors, walls, and ceilings fire-resistant.
+In addition to sensitive smoke alarm systems, your facility should have fire-resistant doors and windows.
+It’s also a good idea to consider fire-resistant construction features as well—such as fire-resistant floors, walls, and ceilings.

 - Water.
-Shelving should be situated away from windows and exterior walls.
-Additionally, the storage location should be well away from all plumbing and heating water pipes and tanks.
-The lowest shelf should be placed a minimum of six inches above floor level.
+Archival shelving should be situated away from windows and exterior walls.
+Additionally, storage locations should be well away from all plumbing and heating water pipes or tanks.
+The lowest shelf should be placed a minimum of 6″ above the floor level.

 - Light.
 Delicate documents can be damaged from exposure to both sunlight and fluorescent light.
 Consider LED lighting as a safer alternative.

 - Emissions.
-Plastic and wood can release chemicals that can lead to eventual damage if your records.
-Wood also can encourage the growth of mold and mildew.
+Plastic and wood can release chemicals that can lead to the eventual damage of records.
+Wood can also encourage the growth of mold and mildew.
 You can protect your materials by storing them in acid-free boxes on metal shelves.
-Also, open shelves allow for air circulation.
+Also, open shelving systems allow for proper air circulation.

 - Security.
 Another factor to consider with archival storage is theft prevention.
 Consider electronic security systems to guard against unwanted entry.